 It’s a good idea to appoint ‘energy champions’ in your salon.
 This needn’t be anything complicated – for example, you can simply ask particular members of staff to make sure equipment and lights are turned off at the end of the day.

-It may also be a good idea to compare suppliers’ prices and services as you may get a better deal from another company.
-Find out more about switching supplier on the Ofgem website.
 You may also want to consider changing to a green energy provider to improve your green credentials.

 - Instal energy efficient lighting.

 - Switch off equipment when not in use.

 - Minimise use of your air conditioning.

 - Maintain your boiler on a regular basis.

 - Make sure you’re getting the best deal from your supplier or shop around.

 Bookmark our website to make sure you’re up to date with all the latest news, views, information and advice relating to the hair, beauty and barbering industry.